aptos-labs/developer-docs/docs/reference/glossary.md

 ### Sender

 - _Alternate name_: Sender address.
 - **Sender** is the address of the originator account for a transaction.
-A transaction must be signed by the originator.
+A transaction must be signed by the originator but can have more than one signer.

+### Shoal

+- Method for decreasing latency for BFT protocols. <https://arxiv.org/pdf/2306.03058.pdf>

 ### Smart Contract